Tenancy Contract Requirements in Kuwait

 What is this right?

-All rental agreements in Kuwait should be in writing and registered to protect both tenant and landlord:
+All rental agreements in Kuwait should be in writing and registered with the Municipality:

 • A valid tenancy contract must state the rent amount, payment schedule, duration, and property description.

-• Contracts should be registered with the municipality for legal enforceability.
+• Contracts should be registered with the Kuwait Municipality for full legal enforceability.

-• Verbal agreements are recognised but harder to enforce in disputes.
+• Verbal agreements are recognised under the Rent Law but much harder to enforce in disputes.

-• Both parties must sign, and each should keep a signed copy.
+• Both parties sign, and each keeps a signed copy.

 When does it apply?